-Here’s a look at our practices and principles around the collection and use of personal information.
+Here’s a look at some of our evolving principles & practices around the collection and use of people’s stories.
 If we had to boil it down, our approach is focused on being open and trustworthy.

 What do we mean by data privacy and ethics?

-Data privacy refers to how we use information, while protecting an individual’s personal information, and respecting their preferences about how it is used.
+Data privacy refers to how we collect information (including qualitative stories, quantitative numbers, photos and media) in ways that protect an individual’s personal information, and respect their preferences about how it is used.

 Why are we thinking about these things?

-As we use data from individuals, we aim to operate in the most ethical way we can.
-The core tension within our thinking around data policy and practice is the trade-off between sharing people’s data vs. protecting this data.
+As we get to know people, build relationships with them and swap stories, we aim to reduce power divides and amplify agency.
+We want people to feel in control of what happens to what they share.
+The core tension within our thinking around data policy and practice is the trade-off between sharing people’s data versus protecting this data.
 Protecting this data is important, to ensure it is not misused, and doesn’t have negative ramifications for individuals.
-Sharing this data is also important, because it can be a powerful way to bring about change, grounded in people’s experiences.
+Sharing this data is also important, because it can be a powerful way to bring about social change, grounded in people’s lived experiences.

-What are InWithFoward’s principles and practices, when it comes to managing personal information?
+What are InWithForward’s principles and practices, when it comes to personal information?

 Get ready, this is a long one!
 Our practices are informed by the Fair Information Principles from Canada’s Personal Information Protection and Electronic Documents Act (PIPEDA), and British Columbia’s Personal Information Protection Act (PIPA).

-When it comes to dealing with personal information, we aim for clear, easy to understand practices that are readily available for anyone to read.
+When it comes to dealing with personal information, we aim for clear, easy to understand practices that are readily available and stripped of as much legalese as possible.
 That’s why we’re talking about them on this page!
 This in accordance with Fair Information Principle 8 – Openness.

 We also believe that being open about our data policies and privacy practices will help us to receive feedback from others, and to improve upon them.
 Sharing our process and practices also allows other organizations to build on work we’ve done, just as we learn from the practices of other organizations.